DISCLAIMER: BELOW ARE REPRESENTATIVE SETTLEMENTS AND VERDICTS. PLEASE NOTE THAT EVERY CASE IS DIFFERENT.

 $8.6 Million Jury Verdict in Lung Cancer Wrongful Death Case

-Occupation: brakeman/switchman
+Occupation: Brakeman/switchman

-Facts: Our client was a brakeman/switchman who died as a result of developing lung cancer.
-He was exposed to asbestos, diesel fumes, and radiation during his 40-year career with L & N/CSX, mainly in and around Knoxville, TN.
-The switchman also worked on asbestos-laden locomotives and inhaled diesel exhaust on switching engines for decades.
-After his client, Rick Shapiro represented the estate in a railroad wrongful death case.
-The trial was held in Knoxville, TN and lasted two weeks.
+For decades, the client also worked on asbestos-laden locomotives and inhaled diesel exhaust on switching engines.
+Attorney Rick Shapiro also represented the estate in a railroad wrongful death case.
+The trial lasted two weeks and was held in Knoxville, TN.
 The jury returned a verdict in favor of the estate for $8.6 million.
-CSX appealed and the case as ultimately settled confidentially post-appeal.
+CSX appealed, and the case was ultimately settled confidentially post-appeal.

 $5 Million Jury Verdict in Lung Disease Wrongful Death Lawsuit

-Occupation: carman
+Occupation: Carman

 $4.5 Million Awarded to Norfolk Southern Employee Victim Who Suffered Ankle Injury